Skip to content

 How does Linkup work?

-In order to grasp how linkup works, it’s important to understand three core concepts in linkup:
+To grasp how linkup works, three core concepts matter:

 1. Linkup manages “sessions” which are unique views of connected services